P4CodeMaxxers/DBS2-Frontend/docs/ashtrail_component_a_requirements.md

 - **60–80%**: mostly coherent and usable
 - **80–100%**: fully coherent and “clean” recovery

-This is an **online data stream** because the frontend requests dynamic text from the backend and updates the UI using the response.
+This is an **online data stream** because the frontend requests dynamic text from the backend and updates the UI using the response

 **Example request/response (shortened):**